gopal-amlekar/stm32f4-arm-systick/README.md

-### Blink LEDs with ARM assembly on STM32F4
+### How to use ARM Cortex-M SysTick timer to blink LEDs on STM32F4 Discovery board
 This repository contains code written in ARM (V7-M) assembly to blink LEDs on the STM32F4 discovery board.
+It uses the SysTick timer provided in ARM Cortex-M core.

-For detailed explanation of the code, refer blog post - [https://iotality.com/stm32f4-blink](https://iotality.com/stm32f4-blink)
+For detailed explanation of the code, refer blog post - [https://iotality.com/armcm-systick-timer](https://iotality.com/armcm-systick-timer)

 This code uses ARM assembler and not the GNU assembler.
 Source code is contained in this repository in the [src](/src).
 The project files (for Keil uVision IDE) are in the [mdk-arm](/mdk-arm) folder.